-At some point working with Irmin you will probably want to move beyond using the default content types.
+At some point while working with Irmin, you might want to move beyond using the default content types.

-Now that you've read through the documentation, let's create some contents by defining the functions required by the Irmin.Contents.S interface.
+Now that you've read through that documentation, let's create some contents by defining the functions required by the Irmin.Contents.S interface.
 This section will walk you through a few different examples:

 Overview

-• A function merge, which performs a three-way merge over values of type t
+merge, which performs a three-way merge over values of typet

 Counter